DouglasRoyds/vimrc/doc/pyclewn.md

 Debugging
 ---------

-Issue commands to gdb by prefixing them with :C.
+Issue commands to gdb by prefixing them with `:C`.
 To see a list of all commands, and a list of all the possible arguments to a selected command:

     :C <Ctrl-D>